hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Iroha.md

 The development of the Iroha 2.0 MVP is ongoing, with the targeted release at the end of March 2024 in line with the agreed-upon product roadmap.

 Given this is the first Hyperledger Iroha Annual Report, there is no 2022 Annual Report to look back on.
-Instead, this section highlights the project's accomplishments in no particular order.
+Instead, this section highlights the project's accomplishments.

 **New features**: